 Given the demand for such solutions that we can observe in the industry, we have prepared this step-by-step checklist for retail media platform development.

 Step 1.
-Deep Planning and Strategy Elaboration
+Deep Planning and Strategy Development

 The importance of planning can’t be underestimated.
 There are many things to do and think about before you build a custom retail media platform.
 Here are the most important points: